antonkalik/startup-boilerplate-backend/README.md

 # Startup Boilerplate Backend
-This is the boilerplate for backend side based on node js with graphql This is the part of architecture solutions for scale startup stack.
+This is the boilerplate for backend side based on node js with graphql.\
+This is the part of architecture solutions for scale startup stack.